Pipe marking: National standards: United Kingdom

 The regulations require that vessels containing hazardous substances together with the pipes containing or transporting such substances must be labelled or marked with the relevant hazard pictograms or pipe marking.
 The labels used on pipes must be positioned visibly in the vicinity of the most hazardous points, such as valves and joints; at both sides of bulkheads and floor penetrations; and at reasonable intervals.

-The regulations do not specify a specific marking system, but BS EN ISO 7010 Graphical symbols — Safety colours and safety signs is often used.
+The regulations do not specify a specific marking system, but BS EN ISO 1710 Graphical symbols — Safety colours and safety signs is often used.

-BS EN ISO 7010
+BS 1710 Safety colours and signs

-A widely used British (BS), European (EN) and International (ISO) standard for marking equipment is:
+A widely used British Standard (BS) for marking equipment is: